Chronology

 1955

-Visiting Spain, Niki de Saint Phalle discovers the work of Antoni Gaudí and is deeply affected — especially by Park Güell in Barcelona, which plants the seed for her eventual decision to create her own sculpture garden, and inspires her to use diverse materials and found objects as essential elements in her art.
-Test Link
+During a trip to Spain Niki de Saint Phalle discovers the work of Antoni Gaudí and will be strongly influenced by it; in particular, the Parc Güell in Barcelona has great importance in her decision to build her sculpture garden, also inspiring her to make different materials and found objects the main elements of her art.

 1960-1961